 One downside of living in Middleburg is that it can take a long time to commute to work.
 In Middleburg, the average commute to work is 38.87 minutes, which is quite a bit higher than the national average.

 The citizens of Middleburg are slightly less educated than the national average of 21.84% for the average city or town: 15.19% of adults in Middleburg have a bachelor's degree or advanced degree

 The per capita income in Middleburg in 2018 was $25,921, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
 This equates to an annual income of $103,684 for a family of four.
 However, Middleburg contains both very wealthy and poor people as well.

+Middleburg is a somewhat ethnically-diverse town.
 The people who call Middleburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middleburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middleburg include German, English, Italian, and Polish.
+Important ancestries of people in Middleburg include English, Irish, German, Scottish, and Italian.

 The most common language spoken in Middleburg is English.
 Other important languages spoken here include Spanish and Polish.